Diaoul/home-ops/README.md

 | Intel NUC8i5BEH         | 3     | 120GB SSD + 500GB NVMe   | Kubernetes masters + storage                 |
 | Intel NUC8i3BEH         | 2     | 120GB SSD                | Kubernetes workers                           |

+### Intel NUC

+#### BIOS
+Intel NUC bios can now be found on [Asus support](https://www.asus.com/supportonly/nuc8i5beh/helpdesk_bios/).

+Configuration on top of Defaults (F9):

+1. Devices > Onboard Devices > Onboard Device Configuration
+  - Uncheck `WLAN`
+  - Uncheck `Bluetooth`
+2. Cooling > CPU Fan Header
+  - Uncheck `Fan off capability`
+3. Power > Secondary Power Settings
+  - Set `After Power Failure` to `Last State`
+4. Boot > Boot Configuration > Boot Display Config
+  - Check `Display F12 for Network Boot`

+In addition, to install Talos Linex with secure boot, we need to allow enrolling other keys.
+Enrolling new keys is done by booting the ISO and selecting the appropriate option.

+1. Boot > Secure Boot > Secure Boot Config
+  - Check `Clear Secure Boot Data`

+There is a [boot menu](https://www.intel.com/content/www/us/en/support/articles/000090607/intel-nuc.html) that can be helpful in case of boot failures:

+> Press and hold down the power button for three seconds, then release it before the 4 second shutdown override.
+The Power Button Menu displays.
+(Options on the menu can vary, depending on the Intel NUC model.)
+Press F7 to start the BIOS update.

+#### Hardware
+The fans on the Intel NUC are known to wear off.
+In case of overheating this is likely the issue.
+Amazon and Youtube are your best friends.

+The CMOS battery can die and need replacing.
+Symptoms are the NUC not powering on at all.

 ### Router
 In addition to the regular things like a firewall, my router runs other useful stuff.